RatKingRay/peaceway/README.md

 ---
 Future additions will include the following:
 * Being able to add custom emotions for the exercise tables
-* Adding the functionality for notes to automatically wipe after several hours if the option "Is this a vent?" is ticked.
 * After 7 days from the budget's creation it will automatically refresh with the current weekly budget allowance and subtract the previous week's carryover if the value was in the negative range

 ## Installation